People often ask me, “Hey Julian, why did you start Doing English?”

 Watch it now:

 In the film, I mention how I found a solution to my Japanese problems.
-I share everything I learned on my journey to mastery in my book, Master English FAST – An Uncommon Guide to Speaking Extraordinary English (click here to read the first chapter for free).
+I share everything I learned on my journey to mastery in my book, Master English FAST – An Uncommon Guide to Speaking Extraordinary English.

 Are you feeling stuck with your English and unable to progress?

 Something frustrating happens to English learners.

 In the beginning, you studied hard and progressed really fast.
 It felt good.
 It seemed like mastering English was going to be easy.
 But then you reached the intermediate stage and you suddenly stop improving.
 You still study hard… but now it seems like nothing happens.
-Suddenly mastering English doesn’t seem so easy anymore – quite the oppoiste.
+Suddenly mastering English doesn’t seem so easy anymore – quite the opposite.
 As a result, you end up frustrated and feeling bad about your English.